 Making Your Financial Apps BSA Compliant and Ready for FFIEC Examinations

-With Appdome, financial organizations can build in security and fraud prevention as part of DevSecOps to comply with BSA and FFIEC regulations.
+With Appdome, financial organizations can build in security and fraud prevention as part of DevSecOps to comply with BSA and FFIEC guidelines.
 As a result, organizations can release security into new Android and iOS apps on a regular basis.
 Through DevSecOps, organizations don’t have to make tradeoffs between releasing new features and implementing mobile app security.
 They can have both because each group, whether it’s development, operations or security are coordinated in one continuous workflow.
 To help comply with BSA and prepare for FFIEC examinations,

 - Appdome provides information on how fraudsters are committing fraud (e.g. the tools and methods they are using to commit fraud).
 This type of information is different from the indicators of transactional fraud typically reported in SARS.
-In addition to using Appdome to report on the tools fraudsters use to commit fraud, organizations can use Appdome to stop mobile fraud prevention at the source.
+In addition to using Appdome to report on the tools fraudsters use to commit fraud, organizations can use Appdome to prevent mobile fraud at the source.
 In this way, organizations can have a great impact on reducing the fraud number, compared to waiting until fraud has been committed to address the financial and reputational damage already done.

 - Appdome prevents anyone from copying an app, stealing IP, re-packaging, re-signing, and publishing alternative versions of Android & iOS apps, including on malicious app stores.